Caerphilly: Baby in hospital after dog attack

 The incident comes after two fatal dog attacks in the area.

-Jack Lis, 10, from Caerphilly, died after being mauled by an American or XL Bully dog in November 2021.
+Jack Lis, 10, from Caerphilly, died after being mauled by an American or XL Bully dog - a legal breed - in November 2021.

 And Shirley Patrick, 83, died in hospital after suffering a "violent and unnatural" death after being attacked by a dog in Caerphilly in December.